vsa333/AlgLab-WS2526-material/sheets/05_graph_coloring/benchmarking/models_evalutation.md

 # Evaluating the different Models
 We evaluate the performance of the different solvers and implementations using performance profiles on a 60 second time-limit and 10 different graphs at a time.
 For the graphs, we generated 10 instances of erdos-renyi graphs, each having above 150 nodes and an edge probability of 0.4.
 We also generated 10 barabasi-albert graphs, each having above 210 nodes and an m-value of 15.
-We used both graph types separately determine differences in performances across solvers.
+We used both graph types separately to determine differences in performances across solvers.

 ## Performance on the objective value
 ### Erdos-Renyi Graphs